-Americans have some of the best bug out location options in the world.
+Americans have some of the best bug out locations in the world.
 When you factor in the ease of acquiring weapons and the ability to freely move from state to state, it gets even better.

 People have many different ideas of what a bug out location should be.
 For some, it’s a relatives house that lives outside the city.
 For others, it’s a fully loaded retreat in the woods with enough supplies to last 100 years.

 All bug out locations have something in common.
 They are a place that is located away from your home that you can go to in the event that your home becomes uninhabitable for some reason.